 Most evenings I’d be in bed by 7.30, father sitting up in the light room at the top of the house, and listening to the radio.
 The huge windows of the light room afforded an uninterrupted view of the night sky, and the surrounding sea.
 He’d have a brandy, though not too much, and his memories.
 He seemed consumed by the memory of my mother.
 He didn’t say much, but sometimes I’d find one of our old photo albums up there, or her letters beside an easy chair, where he’d fallen asleep and they’d fallen from his hand.
 He’d sit there and snore till he woke with the dawn.

 At night I’d sometimes wake and climb the stairs to the light room, and see him asleep, the empty glass in his lap.
 I don’t think he ever saw me there, and as much as I wanted to toss a blanket over him, I felt I shouldn’t let him know I’d seen him like this.
 He still had his dignity, if not his wife.
-I wouldn’t take that form him.
+I wouldn’t take that from him.

 The second episode of this three part series can be found HERE.